gasparl/citapp_pc/CONTRIBUTING.md

   professional setting

 ## License
-By contributing, you agree that your contributions will be licensed under its BSD-2-Clause License.
+By contributing to this repository, you agree that your contributions will be licensed under its BSD-2-Clause License.